realworldocaml/book/en/concurrent-programming-with-async.md

 everything from a flaky server to a network outage to exhausting of local resources can lead to a run-time error.
-When programming in OCaml, some of these errors will show up explicitly in a function's return type, and of them will show up as exceptions.
+When programming in OCaml, some of these errors will show up explicitly in a function's return type, and some of them will show up as exceptions.
 We covered exception handling in OCaml in [xref](#exceptions), but as we'll see, exception handling in a concurrent program presents some new challenges.